smartcontractkit/wasp/README.md

 ## Loki debug
 You can check all the messages the tool sends with env var `WASP_LOG_LEVEL=trace`

-If Loki client fail to deliver a batch test will proceed, if you experience Loki issues, consider setting `Timeout` in `LokiConfig` or set `MaxErrors: 10` to fail the test after N errors
+If Loki client fail to deliver a batch test will proceed, if you experience Loki issues, consider setting `Timeout` in `LokiConfig` or set `MaxErrors: 10` to return an error after N Loki errors

 Default Promtail settings are:
 ```